Rubtsov-art/cd-cd-dnd/README.md

 # ci-cd-dnd
 Simple cross platform drag and drop

-To try it use: https://stupendous-bublanina-035a91.netlify.app/
+To try it follow the link: https://stupendous-bublanina-035a91.netlify.app/